-Designed by renowned Los Angeles architects John and Donald Parkinson, the Bullocks Wilshire Building operated as a luxury department store for more than 60 years.
-In 1994, Southwestern purchased the aging Art Deco structure, and set out to convert it into a dynamic academic venue, while retaining its historic character.
-Over a decade later, the gleaming property features cutting-edge scholastic, professional and social resources that represent the heart of the Southwestern community.
+Designed by renowned Los Angeles architects John and Donald Parkinson and conceived by business partners John G. Bullock and P.G.
+Winnett, the Bullocks Wilshire Building operated as a luxury department store for more than 60 years.
+In 1994, Southwestern purchased the Art Deco landmark and set out to convert it into a dynamic academic venue, while retaining its historic character.
+Through its adaptive reuse, the law school now utilizes the building for cutting-edge scholastic, professional and social resources that represent the heart of the Southwestern community.

 The school's beautiful and expansive Leigh H. Taylor Law Library, which occupies about one-third of the building, is the second-largest private academic law library in the state.
 The Julian C. Dixon Courtroom and Advocacy Center, located on the first floor, is the most technologically advanced facility of its kind.
 The legendary Tea Room on the fifth floor, once a destination for the city's elite, is now a dining area and cafeteria for students and faculty.
-Tiered classrooms and seminar spaces wired with multimedia technology, student lounges and garden terraces with panoramic views round out the edifice's astonishing upgrade.
+Tiered classrooms and seminar spaces wired with multimedia technology, faculty offices with floor-to-ceiling windows, student lounges and study areas, as well as garden terraces with panoramic views round out the edifice's astonishing upgrade.

 Southwestern has received numerous honors from preservation groups for its sensitive restoration of the structure.
 Blending elegant architecture with state-of-the-art educational resources, the Bullocks Wilshire Building epitomizes Southwestern's commitment to excellence.